mysterious-coding/base_entranced/README.md

 1 = you can join spectators in the brief moment after you die (default JK3)

+####`/g_antiSpecChatSpam`
+0 = spectators are free to spam allchat and annoying players who are in-game

+1 = if a spectator sends a duplicate chat message within 3 seconds of the original one, it will not be seen by players who are in-game

 ####`/g_sexyDisruptor`
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)